AlfonsoElsea/drones/README.md

 1.- Download and Install RabbitMQ for you OS and start its service https://www.rabbitmq.com/download.html
+    "I recommend to install it with Chocolatey, the package manager as it is pretty straightforward, i you choose to do so this is te command:" choco install rabbitmq

 2.- From the folder inside the drone project run: